 I corresponded with a 46 year-old with terminal lung cancer vicitim who has little time remaining.
 We found we had something in common.
 She mentioned that she always bought her cigarettes by the pack too because she always believed that tomorrow would finally be the day she quit.
 We rolled the same dice.
 Her luck ran out.
 We both quit smoking.
 Sadly, with entirely different outcomes.

 Why not stay off of the above list altogether and increase your odds of dying of natural causes at a ripe old age?
 Why continue your slow suicide via smoke's hundreds of toxins and accept 50 percent odds of losing roughly 5,000 sunrises?

 If the world's dirtiest drug delivery device kills you, should your family consider your death to be murder or an accident?
 You may want to try to explain it to them now.
 It might help take the sting out of their coming belief that you loved nicotine more than them.

 According to the World Health Organization, each and every day smoking claims more than thirteen thousand lives.
 Which cigarette in which pack contains the toxin that gives birth to that first cancerous cell, to the first diseased cell, or that pulls death's trigger in producing a massive heart attack or stroke?

 It isn't that we can't hear the entire world screaming the insanity of us smoking pack after pack.
 It's that our addicted limbic mind is screaming even louder that smoking nicotine is as important as eating, with quitting akin to starvation.

 Nicotine addiction is a disease and "wanting" disorder of the mind that's as permanent as alcoholism and enslaves the same dopamine pathways as illegal drugs.
-The following two free e-books will make you more dependency recovery savvy and than your addiction is strong.
-Knowledge isn't just power but a quitting method.
+The below two free e-books will make you more dependency recovery savvy and than your addiction is strong.
+Knowledge isn't just power.
+It's a quitting method.